Wegovy (Semaglutide)

 Wegovy dosages come as individual injections, stored in injection pens, that patients give themselves under the skin on their thighs, stomachs or upper arms.
 The drug is only available with a prescription, and patients must adhere to instructions from their doctors and pharmacists when using it.

 Usually, patients start with smaller doses.
 As they adjust to the medication, they receive higher doses.
-This process occurs over 16 weeks.
+This process occurs over 16 weeks or longer.
 Patients use Wegovy in conjunction with physical activity and healthy eating habits.

 Wegovy Dosages

-The indicated Wegovy dosage is 2.4 mg, taken once per week.
-However, patients generally start at a much smaller dose to reduce common gastrointestinal side effects.
+The intended Wegovy dosage is 2.4 mg, taken once per week.
+However, patients must start at a much smaller dose to reduce common gastrointestinal side effects.

-Once patients reach the 2.4 mg level, they maintain this dosage for the remainder of the time they take the medication.
+Once patients reach the 2.4 mg level, they maintain this dosage for the remainder of the time they take the medication (unless dose-limiting side effects occur).
 Some patients may stop at 1.7 mg, maintaining that level as their optimal dosage.

 However, patients experiencing side effects or who are happy with their progress at lower doses may receive alternate instruction.
 You should always follow your health care provider’s specific dosing guidance.